nahummaru/prot-rl/README.md

 ## Running Experiments

-To reproduce our experiments, you can execute the `.sh` files corresponding to each experiment located in the `experiments` folder.
+To reproduce our experiments, you can execute the `.sh` files corresponding to each experiment located in the `Experiments` folder.
 For example:

 ```bash
 bash experiments/experiment_name.sh
 ```

 Replace `experiment_name` with the desired experiment script.

+Each experiment will produce, fold and calulcate statistics for each considered feature.
+We additionaly add out script for plotting the different features as plotted in our manuscript.

 ## Testing New Features